XavierRHMN/XpressionCalc/README.md

 ## Installation
-- To run the project from the command line, go to the dist folder and type the following: java -jar "XpressionCalc.jar"
+- To run the project from the command line, go to the build folder and type the following: java -jar "XpressionCalc.jar"

-- To distribute this project, zip up the dist folder and distribute the ZIP file.
+- To distribute this project, zip up the build folder and distribute the ZIP file.

 ### Prerequisites
 - Java JDK 8 or higher is required to run the application.
 Ensure Java is installed and properly set up on your system.